-- Explore both historical and contemporary educational issues through a multidisciplinary approach
+- Explore both historical and contemporary educational issues from a variety of philosophical perspectives

-- Develop analytical skills in educational theory, philosophy and practice
+- Develop analytical and research skills in educational philosophy and theory

-- Discuss and debate subjects such as inclusivity, ethics, and the arts
+- Discuss and debate subjects such as inclusivity, the curriculum, pedagogy, technology and the arts

 The course is excellent preparation for you to pursue or advance a career in teaching and school leadership, or in professions related to care and service.
 It also provides a firm foundation for undertaking a postgraduate research degree.

 The programme prepares graduates to pursue or advance careers in any profession with an educational component or context.
 While the most obvious examples include the areas of teaching, educational management and policy, disability and professions that involve care and service, the programme seeks to produce graduates who would be able to apply transfer their knowledge, skills, and understanding to a wide variety of sectors, including business, charity work, and arts & culture.
 The programme also provides a firm foundation for those interested in undertaking a postgraduate research degree.